 The Anycubic Mono SQ is only connectible via USB, meaning those of you who prefer to use Wi-Fi or cable connections will be disappointed.

 While each model in the Anycubic Mono series has its own differences, they share a lot in common too.
 If any of the below are your main priority when deciding on which 3D printer to buy, then you’ll be pleasantly surprised to learn that any one of the machines we’ve discussed today will fit your bill.

 While most people prefer to use their own slicing software, Anycubic includes their own Anycubic Photon Slicer and Workshop with all three of these machines.

 Workshop is free and fully accessible to newcomers.
 While it is fairly basic in design, it is a good program to dive into as a learning experience if you’ve never used a slicer before.

 Fortunately, Anycubic’s line of 3D printers is also compatible with a host of other third-party and independent slicing software available online, so you can always opt for an alternative down the line if you like.

 The minimum layer height for each Mono 3D Printer is 10 microns across the board.
 This guarantees impressively detailed prints that resin printers are known for regardless of which machine you choose.

 The Mono SE and Mono X are connectible via WiFi, but only via the Anycubic app, which is only compatible with Android devices.
 If you only have a Mac or iPhone, then you’ll have to settle for the USB connection.

-As you can see, each entry into the Anycubic Mono series have their ups and downs, and no one machine is better suited for all purposes than another.
-Deciding on which to go for will depend largely on your needs and how much money you’re willing to spend for your new tech.
+As you can see, each entry into the Anycubic Mono series has its ups and downs, and no one machine is better suited for all purposes than another.
+Deciding on which to go for will depend largely on your needs and how much money you’re willing to spend on your new tech.

 Here, we’ll take a look at when you should choose each device and why.